MarjoleinAardewijn/browser-technologies-1920/README.md

 **5. Others**

-There are more properties I used like: transform, transitions, border-radius etc. But they don't require a fallback, since they aren't really necessary.
+There are more properties I used like: transform, transitions, border-radius etc. But they don't require a fallback, since it doesn't really matter if they are there or not.

 #### JavaScript